davidhenty/Intro-to-HPC/content/Part1_Supercomputing/Introduction_to_Supercomputing.md

 1:47 - There’s a real keen push to encourage the next generation of scientists to get into science, and to get into computing in general.
 ```

-In your mind, you probably already have an image of a supercomputer as a massive black box.
-Well, they usually are just that - dull looking cabinets connected by a multitude of cables.
-To make things more interesting, we introduce Wee ARCHIE!
+In your mind, you probably already have an image of a supercomputer as a massive black box or an enormous data centre filled with servers covered in flashing lights.
+Well, they are often just that - dull looking cabinets connected by a multitude of cables.
+To make things more interesting, we introduce Wee ARCHIE.

 Wee ARCHIE is a suitcase-sized supercomputer designed and built to explain what a supercomputer is.
+It was developed as part of the previous UK national HPC system ARCHER, but we are carrying on its development under the current ARCHER2 service.

 ```{figure} ./images/181107_ARCHER_30.jpg
 ```

-We will return to Wee ARCHIE next week and use it, and its big brother ARCHER, to explain the hardware details of supercomputers.
+We will return to Wee ARCHIE next week and use it, and its big brother ARCHER2, to explain the hardware details of supercomputers.

 You can find instructions on how to configure your very own Raspberry Pi cluster [here](https://epcced.github.io/wee_archlet/).